 National / International interests 4

 Regional / National interests 3

 Areas immediately outside the local condition 2 1

 Important only to the local condition 1

 No importance 0

 Magnitude of change / effect (A2)

-Magnitude is defined as a measure of the scale of benefic a condition. t/dis-benefit of f an impact or
+Magnitude is defined as a measure of the scale of benefit/dis-benefit of an impact or a condition.

 Major positive benefit 3

 Significant improvement in status quo 2

 Improvement in status quo 1

-No change / Status quo 0 1
+No change / Status quo 1

 Negative change to status quo -1

-Significant negative dis-benefit or change -2 •
+Significant negative dis-benefit or change

 Major dis-benefit or change -3

-Group A Score: I 1
+Group A Score: , 1

 Group B (Situation criteria)

 Duration / Permanence (B1)

-This defines whether a condition is temporary or permanent •

-as a measure of the temporal status of the condition.(e.g.: an embankment is a permanent condition even if it may one day be breached or abandoned; whilst a coffer dam is a temporary condition, as it will be removed).
+This defines whether a condition is temporary or permanent, and should be seen only as a measure of the temporal status of the condition.(e.g.: an embankment is a permanent condition even if it may one day be breached or abandoned; whilst a coffer dam is a temporary condition, as it will be removed).

-No change / Not Applicable 1
+No change / Not Applicable

 Temporary 2 3

 Permanent 3

-Roversibility (R2)